GlenKPeterson/PdfLayoutManager/README.md

 Maybe some day I'll provide some sample code so you can do truncation yourself.
 [TextStyle](src/main/java/com/planbase/pdf/layoutmanager/TextStyle.java) has lineHeight() and stringWidthInDocUnits() that you may find useful for writing your own compatible cropping algorithm.
 If you do that (and it works well), I hope you'll consider contributing it back to PdfLayoutManager (at least to this doc) so that others can benefit!

+***Q: Why doesn't PdfLayoutManager line-wrap my insanely long single-word test string properly?***

+**A:** For text wrapping to work, the text needs occasional whitespace.
+In HTML, strings without whitespace do not wrap at all!
+In PdfLayoutManager, a long enough string will wrap at some point wider than the cell.

+The text wrapping algorithm picks a slightly long starting guess for where to wrap the text, then steps backward looking for whitespace.
+If it doesn't find any whitspace, it splits the first line at it's original guess length and continues trying to wrap the rest of the text on the next line.

 Recent Changes
 ==============
 ***Version 0.3.3***